rbuurma/rise-2018/Assignments/Rise_assignment_1.md

 ----------

 This assignment is indebted to Michelle Moravic's [How to Use the Stanford NER and Get Results](http://historyinthecity.blogspot.com/2014/06/how-to-use-stanfords-ner-and-extract.html) and ["Using the Stanford Named Entity Recognizer to extract data from texts"](http://themacroscope.org/wp-content/uploads/2014/09/textanalysisandviz.html) in *The Historian's Macroscope*.
 I was also inspired by Scott Enderle's thinking about the value of lists in his ["Against Visualization"](https://readingfromadistance.wordpress.com/2015/04/18/against-visualization/) post at Skidmore's [Reading From A Distance](https://readingfromadistance.wordpress.com/).
-And a huge thanks to Nabil Kashyap for tireless testing and invaluable suggestions.
+And a huge thanks to Nabil Kashyap for tireless testing and invaluable suggestions in some earlier versions of this assignment.

 Note: The tools we use in this assignment vary in their compatiblity with the particular on the machine you may be using; milage will vary.
 We would very much like to hear of any problems you have in order to make the next iteration cleaner.